 Many medical practices are already utilizing this convenient platform for scheduling appointments and sending appointment reminders, sending patient-satisfaction surveys, offering promotions or health tips, sending reminders for preventative care, and more.

-When Texting Patients Becomes Problematic
+When Texting Patients Becomes A Problem

-Convenient as it may be for sending reminders, promotions and surveys, texting patients can also become an expectation for all areas of their experience with your practice—extending to communication from (and to) their physician.
+Convenient as it may be for sending reminders, promotions, and surveys, texting patients can also become an expectation for all areas of their experience with your practice—extending to communication from (and to) their physician.

 When patients are prompted with texts from the practice for other aspects of their visit (scheduling, reminders, etc.), it’s understandable that they assume the same communication can be done directly between patient and physician.

 Secondly, most physicians (regardless of specialty) are just plain busy throughout the day seeing other patients.
 They’d rather not be bothered with texting patients throughout the day.

 For more ways to help your medical practice thrive, contact NCG Medical now or view our other helpful blog articles today!